contiv-experimental/volplugin/README.md

 * Ansible 1.9.2
   * install with pip; you'll want to install `python-pip` and `python-dev` on ubuntu machines.
+  * The make tooling in this repository will install it for you if it is not already installed.
+If you are not root, it may fail to perform this operation.
+The solution to this problem is to install ansible independently.
 * build-essential
 * golang 1.4.x